luisr9865/luisr9865.github.io/_posts/2014-04-30-luis-romero-site-launched.md

 ---
 layout: post
-title: "Luis Romero, Student, Launches Site"
+title: "Luis Romero, Student, Weekly Reflection"
 date: 2014-04-30
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+This week I worked on pyret and learned how to structure data to make shape.
+I learned what some strings in coding are for.
+For example, used to keep all the code together in a folder.